 How to Stay Healthy at Work

 Sick days are no vacation.
 Because the flu virus spreads from person to person, it is possible to catch the virus at work.
-However, there are things you can do to protect yourself at the office.
-And, if you think you might be sick, there are things you can do to prevent coworkers from getting sick, too.
+But there are things you can do to protect yourself at the office.
+And if you think you might be sick, there are things you can do to prevent coworkers from getting sick, too.

 Viruses that infect the nose, throat, and lungs cause illnesses like the flu and colds.
-They’re usually spread from person to person when an infected person coughs or sneezes.
+They are usually spread from person to person when an infected person coughs, sneezes, or talks.

-They also can spread when a person touches cold or flu viruses deposited from another person on a desktop, doorknob, desk, telephone receiver, or handrail.
+They also can spread when you touch cold or flu viruses deposited from another person on a desktop, doorknob, desk, telephone receiver, or handrail.
 Some viruses and bacteria can live for 2 hours or more on hard surfaces.
-If the person then touches his or her eyes, mouth, or nose before washing his or her hands, the viruses or bacteria enter the body and infection can occur.
+If you then touch your eyes, mouth, or nose before washing your hands, the viruses or bacteria enter your body and infection can occur.

-The most important preventive measure against the flu is to get a flu vaccination every year.
-The flu vaccine is offered as a shot for people ages 6 months and older, or as a nasal spray for healthy people 2 years to 49 years of age who aren't pregnant.
-Yearly flu vaccination should begin in September or as soon as the vaccine is available.
-It should continue throughout the influenza season, into December, January, and beyond.
-The timing of flu season is unpredictable and can vary from season to season, but generally runs from October to May.
-It takes about 2 weeks after the vaccination for your body to form antibodies to protect you.
+The most important way to prevent the flu is to get a flu vaccine every year.
+The flu vaccine is offered as a shot or as a nasal spray.
+You should get your yearly flu vaccine beginning in September or as soon as the vaccine is available.
+The timing of flu season is unpredictable and can vary from season to season.
+But it generally runs from October to May.
+It takes about 2 weeks after you get the vaccine for your body to form antibodies to protect you.

-Those who developed Guillain-Barré syndrome within 6 weeks of a previous flu vaccination.
+Those who developed Guillain-Barré syndrome within 6 weeks of a previous flu vaccine

 Those with a moderate to severe illness that includes a fever.
 These people should wait until they have recovered from their illness.